 Silver Spring Stage’s primary concern is the health and safety of patrons, artists, crew, and volunteers.
 They are working to respond to the guidelines set by the state of Maryland and Montgomery County keeping this concern in mind.
 The plans for the remaining three remaining shows in 2019-2020 are:

-Pride and Prejudice – This show has been cancelled.
-This show was already cast.
-They had started rehearsals and pre-production work.
-We thank them for their effort in these difficult times.
-We will be reaching out soon to subscribers and ticket buyers to offer them an opportunity to convert their tickets to a donation, exchange for a voucher, or refund.
-If you are one of those ticket holders, you may email your choice now to firstname.lastname@example.org
+Pride and Prejudice – This show was already cast and has been cancelled.
+They will be reaching out soon to subscribers and ticket buyers to offer them an opportunity to convert their tickets to a donation, exchange for a voucher, or refund.
+If you are one of those ticket holders, you may email your choice now to email@example.com.

 To ensure the safety of its artists, patrons, and staff during the ongoing uncertainty and threat posed by COVID-19, Studio Theatre will begin presenting subscription programming in January 2021 with a truncated four-play 2020–2021 season.
 Titles will be announced in the coming months.
 Studio’s doors have been closed to the public since March 15, 2020.
 Because of its shifting season, Studio plans to run each of its productions for longer periods to allow for low seating capacity in its theaters in observance of social distancing.
 The Theatre is also exploring the potential for virtual or streamed performances to share its work with more audiences and to accommodate those who would rather wait to return to a traditional theatre space.